New

 Most dealerships have strict pre-owned aging policies.
 This means that internal policies dictate how long a used car can stay on a dealership’s lot before it gets sent to the auction.
 A common practice in the industry is the 60 or 90 day rule.

 If a used car isn’t sold within 60 or 90 days (this varies from dealer to dealer) management staff must get rid of the car.
 They have two options; either wholesale the car directly to another dealer, or more likely sell it at an auction.
-This is a nonnegotiable policy at many dealerships.

-New Cars Sent to Auction
+Why Do New Cars Get Sent to Auction?

 Cars go to used car auctions because dealers simply can’t sell them quickly enough to a customer at their storefront.
 Dealers are incentivized to sell cars sooner rather than later because of carrying-costs that diminish a cars profitability, and pressure from shareholders to show that they’re moving inventory quickly.

 If a dealership isn’t turning their inventory it is a sign to shareholders that they aren’t as efficient or profitable as their peers.
 With inventory sitting on a lot, the dealer has a significant amount of capital tied up in cars that aren’t selling.
 That means their money isn’t making them as much profit as it could.
-Remember, dealerships make nearly all their decisions from this point of reference; how can we maximize profits?

 why do cars go to auction?